Skip to Content

 How would you know where to get the best pizza in Florence?

-For my New Zealand tours I’ve been using Andrea.
-Her company usually plans high-end NZ tours for international visitors, but their pivot included putting tours together for me to host fellow Kiwis around New Zealand over the last two years (Bay of Islands, Central Otago, West Coast) in boutique hotels, lovely restaurants, wineries and all the extra activities we planned for each day.
+For my New Zealand tours I used Andrea.
+Her company usually planned high-end NZ tours for international visitors, but their pivot included putting tours together for me to host fellow Kiwis around New Zealand over the last few years (Bay of Islands, Central Otago, West Coast) in boutique hotels, lovely restaurants, wineries and all the extra activities we planned for each day.

-Just to quote up my Nelson-Abel Tasman-Punakaiki-Hokitika tour with the train and transfer to the hotel in Christchurch (which I took earlier this year), took her at least a week.
+Just to quote up my Nelson-Abel Tasman-Punakaiki-Hokitika tour with the train and transfer to the hotel in Christchurch, took her at least a week.
 It included line by line every day what time we’d depart, where we’d stop en route to the next place, where to have wine and gin tastings and how much they cost, private tours of galleries, etc.

 Boating around Abel Tasman on my tour